-Step 1: Spar ferrules.
+Step 1: Spar Ferrules.

-They are of a well engineered, high quality brass alloy and of a similar spec to the existing original ones.
+The ferrules I bought are of a well engineered, high(?) quality brass alloy and of a similar (ish) spec to the existing original ones.
 I needed one 8mm X 80mm for the center, carbon fiber section and two 6mm X 60mm for the outer fiberglass ones.

 As mentioned, the two outer sections of the spar are tapered linearly along their meter length.
 I expected this to be an issue as the ferrules are straight sockets.
 Retaining the mechanical integrity of the shaft whilst not restricting it's flexibility needed in flight, required a degree of calculation - the ferrule needs to push-fit onto the thin end of the thicker half of the tapered section, coming to rest with a snug fit at the halfway point of it's socketable length and for that to coincide with the measurements of the shaft when cut exactly in half.
 The ferrule is then permanently fixed to the other, thicker end of the thinner half of the shaft leaving half of it's socketable length vacant for the thinner end of the thicker half :-)

 The cut is quite straightforward, although, carbon and glass fiber materials can be a little iffy when cross-cut, as they often have a grain and are prone to fraying and splitting.